A Glendale man faces aggravated assault charges after he allegedly pepper sprayed three officers who responded to make an arrest.

 A camera recorded the incident, and police were unable to confront Mr. Reyes, who refused open his door to officers.

-This story appeared in the Daily News-Sun June 6 edition.
-Read more by subscribing to the DNS online.
+This story appears in the Daily News-Sun June 6 edition.

 During the investigation, officers positively identified Mr. Reyes as the subject involved in the pepper- spraying incident.
 Then on Sunday, the officer who investigated the original report showed the victim a photo lineup.